Infinite dimensional finitely forcible graphon: Proof of Theorem

 \subsection{Coordinate constraints}

 The coordinate constraints from Figure~\ref{fig:coord} force basic structure between the parts $B_1$ and $D$ on one side and the parts $B_2$, $B_4$ and $B_5$ on the other side.
-Here again, the constraints are identical for several pairs or parts, so we present the argument for $B_1\times X$ in the case of the first constraint depicted in Figure~\ref{fig:coord} and $Y\times X$ in the case of the second constraint depicted in Figure~\ref{fig:coord}, where $X\in\{B_2, B_4, B_5\}$ and $Y\in\{B_1,D\}$.
-The first constraint implies that almost every vertex $b$ of $B_1$ can have nonzero relative degree in $X_k$ only if it has nonzero relative degree in $B_{3,k}$, i.e., only if $b\in B_{1,k_0}$ for $k\leq k_0$.
-The second constraint implies that $N_{Y} (b'\setminus b)$ has measure zero for every $k$ and almost every two $b, b'\in X_k$ such that $b\prec_{X} b'$.
-This implies that $\WW$ is equal to $0$ or $1$ almost everywhere on $Y\times X$.
+Fix $Y$ to be one of the parts $B_2$, $B_4$ and $B_5$.
+The first constraint depicted in Figure~\ref{fig:coord} implies that almost every vertex $b$ of $B_1$ with non-zero relative degree with respect to $Y_k$ has relative degree one with respect to $B_{3,k}$.
+Hence, almost every $b\in B_{1,k}$ satisfies that $W(b,y)>0$ only if $y$ belongs to $Y_{k'}$ with $k'\le k$ except for a set of measure zero; in particular, $W(b,y)=0$ for almost every $b\in B_{1,k}$ and $y\in Y_{k'}$, $k'>k$.